weibhing/google-image-download/README.md

 # Google Image Downloader
-Scrapes images from Google Images using pre-defined keywords, image count and image resolution
+Scrapes images from Google Images using pre-defined keywords, image count and image resolution.

-***
 ##Quick Start

 ###Install
 Run the following code to download the code and install the required packages:
 ```